 - Competitive edge: If the company is not an established leader, make sure they have something proprietary that differentiates them from their competitors.
 Be confident that a company's position puts it in place to succeed versus another.

-- Globalization of the company: While the current political environment isn't too friendly to renewable energy, there are many other countries worldwide focused on cleaning up their energy grids.
+- Globalization of the company: While the current political environment isn't too friendly to renewable energy, many countries worldwide are focused on cleaning up their energy grids.
 Companies with a global footprint will be best positioned for growth.

 5 Clean Energy Stocks to Research